Learn about cross contamination of bacteria in schools, food poisoning bacteria and where and how you can get them

 - present findings to the class

-- Research global issues re: lack of water and sanitation in parts of the world and the risks of cross contamination.
+- research global issues, such as lack of water and sanitation in parts of the world and the risks of cross contamination